juanrgz1111/juanrgz1111/README.md

 # My personal portfolio:
-## I am a motivated person looking for a change of carrer direction.
+## I am a motivated person looking for a change of career direction.
 ## Highly interested in joining the tech industry.